What to Expect

 We gather every Sunday morning at Uplift High School.
 There is lots of free parking in the school’s parking lot on the East side of the building.
 From the parking lot there are signs that will guide you to the correct entrance and a warm welcome.
 Our sanctuary is a tiered, amphitheater-like space.
 Each week a team of volunteers transforms the space into a place of worship with a cross, altar, and decorative banners.

 Our kids program seeks to provide our children with a worship experience that is engaging and teaches them truths about Jesus and the Scriptures.
-We offer a children’s worship service during the first half our our 9:00a Sunday service each week (about half-way through the main service the kids are brought to join their parents for communion and a closing time of worship).
+We offer a children’s worship service during the first half of our Sunday service each week, and then about half-way through the main service the kids are brought to join their parents for communion and a closing time of worship.
 Click on the button below to read more about Immanuel Kids.

 Part of our worship each Sunday occurs through singing praises to the Lord.
 Calls to sing new songs to the Lord are all throughout Scripture and we see music as a way to express our thanks to God for all he has done.